Review · Other Supplements

 Five digital deliverables, sized realistically:

 • The main program PDF.
 Around 60–80 pages, formatted for screen reading.
 It’s a 7-step protocol: identify triggers, eliminate inflammatory foods, support gut health, add specific supplements, manage stress, use topical remedies, and maintain.
-The writing is clear, though you’ll recognize the content if you’ve spent time on the National Psoriasis Foundation website.
+The writing is clear, but you’ll recognize the content if you’ve ever spent an afternoon on the National Psoriasis Foundation website.

 • A trigger-food list and elimination guide.
-The heart of the program.
+This is the core of the program.
 It names common culprits — gluten, dairy, nightshades, alcohol — and walks you through a 30-day elimination and reintroduction.
+Standard stuff, but laid out step-by-step.

 • A sample 14-day meal plan.
 Practical, with recipes and shopping lists.
 It’s the part most people will actually use, and it’s decently put together.

 • Supplement and topical recommendations.
 Generic advice (omega-3s, turmeric, vitamin D, coal tar, aloe) without brand names.
-Safe and unremarkable.
+Safe but unremarkable.

 • Two bonus PDFs.
 “Stress and Psoriasis” and “Gut Health Connection.”
-Both are short introductions, not deep dives.
+Both are short, and the gut-health one overlaps heavily with Bakker’s other product, Candida Crusher.
+They’re fine as introductions, not deep dives.

 The real risk: delaying proper care

 Psoriasis is not just a skin condition.
-A meaningful share of people with psoriasis develop psoriatic arthritis, which can cause lasting joint damage without proper medical management.
-The guide mentions this only in passing.
-If you have joint symptoms, you need a rheumatologist — not a PDF.
+Up to 30% of people with psoriasis develop psoriatic arthritis, which can cause permanent joint damage if untreated.
+The Psoriasis Revolution guide mentions this in passing but does not emphasize it enough.
+If you have joint pain, stiffness, or swelling along with your skin symptoms, you need a rheumatologist, not a $18 PDF.

-The danger with any natural-remedy product isn’t that the advice is harmful; it’s that the advice is incomplete and the marketing nudges you to try it instead of seeing a doctor, not in addition to.
-Read the guide, try the diet, but do it alongside a dermatologist who can monitor your skin.
+This is the risk I name for every natural-remedy product: the danger isn’t that the advice is harmful — it’s that the advice is incomplete, and the marketing encourages you to try it instead of seeing a doctor, not in addition to.
+Read the guide.
+Try the diet.
+But do it alongside a dermatologist who can monitor your skin and a rheumatologist if your joints are involved.

 Who should buy, who should skip

 Buy this if you have mild plaque psoriasis, you’re new to the idea of food triggers, and you want a structured plan to follow.
-At $18, it’s cheaper than a single naturopath visit, and the meal plan plus trigger list can save you hours of research.
+At $18, it’s cheaper than a single visit to a naturopath, and the 60-day refund window means you can read it, try the elimination diet for 30 days, and decide on day 55 whether to keep it.
+If the meal plan and trigger list save you hours of Googling, it’s worth the price.

-Skip this if you have anything more than mild symptoms, if you’ve already done an elimination diet, or if you’re expecting a cure.
-The content overlaps heavily with free resources from the National Psoriasis Foundation and the Arthritis Foundation.
-If you’ve already read those, you’re paying $18 to have it organized for you.
+Skip this if you have anything more than mild psoriasis, if you’ve already done an elimination diet, or if you’re expecting a cure.
+The content overlaps heavily with free resources from the National Psoriasis Foundation, the Arthritis Foundation, and any basic functional-medicine blog.
+If you’ve already read those, you’re paying $18 for a PDF that rearranges what you know.

 — Mara Vance